- About NephU

 Aaron Emmel, PharmD, MHA, BCPS, joined Otsuka in 2018 and is currently a Senior Medical Science Liaison on our Nephrology South Team.
 Dr Emmel earned his Doctor in Pharmacy from the University of Florida in 2007 and his Masters in Health Administration from the University of North Florida in 2015.
 He has 10 years of experience as a clinical pharmacist, helping to develop and implement numerous clinical programs focused on ICU care, nutrition support, and antimicrobial stewardship.
 Additionally, he served as an administrator for a multi-specialty Clinically Integrated Network and ACO, helping to develop a Population Health Management strategy that included a coordinated approach to managing Chronic Kidney Disease.
 He has served as an Associate Clinical Professor for the University of Florida College of Pharmacy, delivering lectures and precepting students on Advanced Pharmacy Practice Experience rotations.
 Dr Emmel is Board Certified as a Pharmacotherapy Specialist by the Board of Pharmacy Specialties.

-Kidney Healthy Cooking Series Featuring Celebrity Chef JJ: Episode 3June 6 from 12:00 pm to 1:00 pm
+Kidney Healthy Cooking Series With Celebrity Chef JJ – Episode 4: Pumpkin Pancakes With Berry CompoteOctober 12 from 12:00 pm to 1:00 pm

 Join Today for Instant Access to all NephU Offerings.